 International Law based on Natural Law provided that the legal heir to the throne, Princess Elizabeth can continue her royal prerogatives "jura regalia" her dynastic rights as "de jure",the legitimate right of the Sovereign in exile, possessing" fons honorum", giving her the right to maintain royal titles and the right to appoint royal titles and honors, even under a deposed kingdom.
 By doing so, she maintains her protest under the current government, the prescriptive preservation of the royal house.

 Keoua, Father of Kings

-In 1920 at the age of 84, she wrote "Keoua, Father of Kings", a book of her memoirs about her great grandfather, Keoua-nui, that has been past down to her from generations and documents the sole heirs of the Keoua royal line.
-A second edition was published in 2000.
-Princess Elizabeth died in the year 1928 at the age of 96.
+In 1920 at the age of 86, Princess Elizabeth wrote "Keoua, Father of Kings", a book of her memoirs of the Kamehameha Dynasty and about her great grandfather, Keoua Kalanikupuapaikalaninui, information and chants that has been past down to her from generations from Keouanui himself.
+She documents the sole heirs of the Keoua royal line...a second edition was published in 2000.

 Princess Elizabeth married the Honorable Frank Seaver Pratt, Consul- General of the Hawaiian Kingdom.
 Unfortunately, she did not have any children and her only heir was her niece, Princess Theresa Owana Kaohelelani, the daughter of her brother La'anui II.
 Princess Elizabeth

 passed away on December 20,1928 at the age of 94.